 France

 The National Frequency Agency (ANFR), the spectrum regulator in France allows flexible use of networks and technology (including 5G) in the frequency band 3400-3800 MHz.
 The allocation of the band to the operators is illustrated in the following figure and the power spectral density (PSD) of the base stations varies according to the operators between 62.44dBm/5MHz to 67.34 dBm/5MHz.
+However, these limits are not binding and can evolve upwards.